andrewimcclement/practice_bidding/README.md

 See example_systems/chimaera.xml as an example.

 &lt;bid&gt; element must always have a &lt;value&gt; element and a &lt;desc&gt;
 element.
-For a bid to be recognised by the program, it must have a &lt;condition&gt; element.
+To be bid by the program, it must have at least one logical element as a child (to define when it should be bid).
+Subsequent bids should be included as child &lt;bid&gt; elements.

+###### Logical elements
+&lt;and&gt;, &lt;or&gt;, &lt;not&gt; elements allow the inclusion of arbitrary
+logical flows into the requirements for a bid.
+Only one such element should be a direct child of a &lt;bid&gt; element.

+A &lt;not&gt; element can only have one conditional element inside.
+It will pass the hand if the condition inside does _not_ pass the hand.

+An &lt;and&gt; element can have multiple conditional elements inside.
+It will pass the hand if the hand does not fail any of the child conditional elements.

+An &lt;or&gt; element can have multiple conditional elements inside.
+It will pass the hand if the hand passes at least one of the child elements.

+Hence an empty &lt;and&gt; element will pass every hand while an empty &lt;or&gt; element will fail every hand.

+[Deprecated]
+Alternatively &lt;condition&gt; elements may be used.
 A &lt;condition&gt; element must have a "type" tag as either "include" or "exclude" depending on whether the hand type should be included as a valid hand type or excluded as an invalid hand type for that bid.
+If there are multiple &lt;condition&gt; elements, a hand must pass the requirements for at least one include condition and not pass the requirements for any of the exclude conditions.
+(An empty condition will pass all hands.)

+###### Non-logical elements
-An &lt;evaluation&gt; element can be added inside a &lt;condition&gt; element.
+An &lt;evaluation&gt; element can be added inside a logical element.
 This can have various evaluation methods: &lt;hcp&gt;, &lt;points&gt; and &lt;tricks&gt;.
-Note that &lt;tricks&gt; is not yet implemented.
 With these elements, you can define &lt;min&gt; and &lt;max&gt; elements.

   - &lt;hcp&gt; evaluates a hand using the Milton Work Point Count if the attribute `hcp="standard"` is added to the root of the XML system file.